chzh9311/hands_notes/Summaries/CV Seminar.md

 Challenges:
 1. what are atomic inferences

-Segment a NL inference hypothesis into spans
+Segment a NL inferunce hypothesis into spans
 Each span are encoded separately
 > [!note] Max
 > Max is a logical operator.